It may be all fun and jokes, but dad bashing can have consequences. It can impact how you run your home and your child’s relationship with his dad.

 That’s your partner, and your children’s father.
 You can vent, but avoid saying things so terrible about him that you couldn’t say them to his face.

 Don’t assume he can’t do the simplest things (hint: he can, he may just need time and the chance to do them).
 And communicate with the respect you would want to receive.

 It’s a sad commentary when a dad receives a standing ovation because he put his daughter’s hair in a bun.
 I’m not surprised the folks marveled at him.

-Hands-on fathers are sometimes a novelty.
+And I get it: Hands-on fathers have become a novelty.

 When only 32% of fathers from dual-income households are performing the same as moms, we have work to do.
 We need to bump that number higher, where all dads are just as involved with kids as moms.